Ehsan Rouzbahani

 At the 2010 Asian Games he lost his second bout to Elshod Rasulov.
 At the 2011 World Amateur Boxing Championships he beat three fighters including Joe Ward then lost again to veteran Elshod Rasulov (UZB).
 He qualified for the 2012 Olympics.

 At the 2012 Olympics he defeated Jeysson Monroy (COL) in his first bout.
 In the round of 16, he defeated number 6th seed, Bayram Muzaffer (TUR).
 The Iranian edged past the first round 5–4 and the Turkish boxer clinched the second round with a similar result.
 In the final round, Rouzbahani gained the upper hand and upped his work rate and Muzaffer could not cope with the sudden injection of pace.
 Rouzbahani lost in the quarterfinals to Adilbek Niyazymbetov of Kazakhstan, with a final score of 10–13.

-In 2013 Rouzbahani competed in World Series of Boxing.
+In 2013 Rouzbahani competed in the World Series of Boxing.